End-to-end Inference

 if islandsat:

-# Interpolate back to 30m
+# Interpolate back to 30 m

-binary_mask = read.read_reproject_like(binary_mask, image, resampling=Resampling.nearest)
+binary_mask = read.read_reproject_like(binary_mask, target.image, resampling=Resampling.nearest)

-continuous_pred = read.read_reproject_like(continuous_pred, image, resampling=Resampling.bilinear)
+continuous_pred = read.read_reproject_like(continuous_pred, target.image, resampling=Resampling.bilinear)

 logger.info(f"Model score for image {title} is {scene_score:.4f}")